noqms/noqms/README.md

 Outside of the single potentially multi-threaded microservice instance, the framework supports discovering and utilizing all microservice instances that are making their presence and availability known.
 This yields scalability and also better reliability in the event of failure as you would expect.
-A NoQMS microservice can also run within a container orchestration system and benefit from all the goodies that brings just like traditional microservices.

 UDP is an excellent choice for microservice messages.
 Utilized correctly, it scales far beyond TCP for obvious reasons.
 UDP is also very reliable